GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/conclusion.md

 The Treaty acknowledges that transformative change requires more than inspiring vision—it demands sophisticated strategy that works with human nature and political incentives rather than against them.
 The **dual-track implementation approach** bridges idealistic aspiration with pragmatic necessity:

 Track One creates irresistible demonstration effects through the Global Stewardship Alliance—nations, cities, and organizations that implement Treaty mechanisms and prove their effectiveness.
-Track Two engages incumbent power holders through sovereignty bargains that provide enhanced influence in emerging governance domains in exchange for limiting traditional authorities.
+Track Two engages incumbent power holders through strategic transition mechanisms that provide enhanced leadership opportunities in emerging governance domains in exchange for supporting democratization.

+**Ethical Transition Framework**: These strategic accommodations are explicitly designed as temporary bridges to greater democratization, not permanent privilege entrenchment.
+All enhanced roles include:
+- **Democratic constraints** preventing override of supermajority decisions
+- **Performance accountability** requiring measurable contribution to Treaty objectives
+- **Sunset provisions** with automatic expiration after 10 years unless renewed through democratic process
+- **Parallel enhancement** for marginalized voices to prevent two-tier system creation
+- **Continuous monitoring** by the Office of the Adversary to prevent capture or mission creep

 **Critical path analysis** identifies the minimal set of changes—global taxation and UNSC reform—that unlock comprehensive transformation, while **phased implementation timelines** provide realistic 15-year pathways with clear milestones and adaptation mechanisms.